 7. I have practiced this method for over 50 years and have had no ill-effects from eating sensibly and being chemical free.

 If you want to know more about proper nutrition, healthy lifestyle choices, lifelong activity and how to easily be strong, vibrant and chemical-free for optimum health, contact Julia Darrah, Certified Personal Trainer with Life In Motion Fitness at www.LifeInMotionFitness.com .

 When you build the ability to balance your body you also build your confidence.
 Strengthening the muscles that keep you upright and stable will help prevent falls and aid you in being mobile.
 Watch this video for some helpful exercises to start building up the balance you may have lost in recent years.

 Try the tips shown in the latest video from the Home Health Web Series on YouTube.

 Exercise is Too Difficult – Just Give Up!

 Have you given up when you felt like exercise was too difficult?

 With the recent FDA approval of yet another magic pill to help people lose weight, it seems folks are allowing themselves to become less concerned with the reality of how much damage inactivity can do to their health and well being.
 It seems so much easier to swallow a caplet than it is to get up and move.

 We must stop and take a good look at the big picture.
-Men, women and children have all gotten heavier since 1960.
+Men, women, and children have all gotten heavier since 1960.
 The average weight for men and women in 1960 was about 24 pounds lighter than in 2002.
-And on the same note, children were about 9 pounds lighter on average in 1960 compared with in 2002.
+And on the same note, children were about 9 pounds lighter on average in 1960 compared with 2002.